torsor-io/yaw/README.md

 1. **Hardware lock-in**: Circuit-level code is tied to specific qubit topologies, gate sets and hardware
-2. **Fault-tolerance friction**: Error correction happens "around" programs rather than within
+2. **Fault-tolerance friction**: Error correction happens "around" programs rather than within (if at all)
 3. **Missing abstraction layer**: Classical computing has Boolean algebra, quantum computing has... more circuits